 Construction is finished on The Eliza, a 14-story mixed-use building at 4790 Broadway in Inwood, Manhattan.
-Designed by Fogarty Finger and Andrew Berman Architect and developed by the New York City Department of Housing Preservation and Development, the New York City Housing Development Corporation, and the New York Public Library (NYPL), the structure contains 174 affordable rental units in studio- to three-bedroom layouts, as well as a public library on the first two levels, a preschool, and community facilities.
+Designed by Fogarty Finger and Andrew Berman Architect and developed by The Children’s Village, CLOTH, Ranger Properties, Housing Workshop, and New York City Department of Housing Preservation and Development, as well as the New York City Housing Development Corporation and the New York Public Library (NYPL), the structure contains 174 affordable rental units in studio- to three-bedroom layouts, as well as a public library on the first two levels, a preschool, and community facilities.
 The property is named in honor of Eliza Hamilton, the wife of Alexander Hamilton, and is located on an interior lot between Dyckman and Academy Streets.

 Recent photographs show the finished look of the light beige brick façade and recessed grid of floor-to-ceiling windows, which are grouped in vertical columns and separated by black metal paneling.
 Fluted terracotta inserts span between the windows, adding an additional architectural flourish to the design.
 The sidewalk shed was dismantled since our last update in mid-February, revealing the entrance to the Inwood Library-Joseph and Sheila Rosenblatt Building, the double-height windows enclosing the NYPL branch, and the residential and preschool entrances on the southwestern corner beneath metal canopies.